ipfs/specs/merkledag/ipld.md

 When encoding an IPLD object to CBOR, every IPLD object can be considered to be encoded using `<tag-link-object>` using this algorithm:

 - If the IPLD object doesn't contain a link property, it is encoded in CBOR as a map.
-- If the IPLD object contain a link property but it is not a string, it is encoded in CBOR as a map.
+- If the IPLD object contains a link property but it is not a string, it is encoded in CBOR as a map.
-- The link property is extracted and the object is converted to a map that don't contain the link.
+- The link property is extracted and the object is converted to a map that doesn't contain the link.
 - If the link is a valid [multiaddress](https://github.com/jbenet/multiaddr) and converting that link text to the multiaddress binary string and back to text is guaranteed to result to the exact same text, the link is converted to a binary multiaddress stored in CBOR as a byte string (major type 2).
 - Else, the link is stored as text (major type 3)
 - If the map created earlier is empty, the resulting encoding is the `<tag-link-object>` followed by the CBOR representation of the link